ryokbys/nap/doc/development.rst

                & = & r_a\mathbf{a} +r_b\mathbf{b} +r_c\mathbf{c},
    \end{eqnarray*}

-which is written in the code like follows,
+which is written in the code as follows,

 .. code-block:: fortran